Mortar and pestle with natural ingredients.

 5.)
 They Reduce Synthetic Chemical Exposure

-While proponents of synthetic skincare products may claim effectiveness and safety as major features of those products, there’s no debate over the fact that their effectiveness to a large degree comes from compounds made in labs.
+While proponents of synthetic skincare products may claim effectiveness and safety as major features of those products, there’s no debate over the fact that their effectiveness, to a large degree, comes from compounds made in labs.
 Those compounds are formulated in specific concentrations for their intended use case, capitalizing on maximum effectiveness.
-While many ingredients used in traditional skincare products are touted to be safe, one ultimately must decide whether one will trust those claims of safety or not.

 Either way, one unavoidable truth is that synthetic skincare products contain chemicals and compounds most not often found in nature, and those chemicals are being applied to the largest organ of the body.
 This same organ will definitely absorb at least some percentage of those chemicals into the bloodstream, as noted earlier.
-Recent findings from a 2022 report from Zero Mercury Group showed dangerously high levels of mercury found in some skin creams sold online.

-It’s our opinion that if we need to decide between constant chemical exposure on a daily basis or exposure to compounds that are found in nature from responsibly using natural products, we’ll choose the latter.
 While many consider the former option settled in many ways, there’s still a huge question mark, in our opinion, as to the safety and long-term chemical exposure to many synthetic skincare ingredients.

 Potential Drawbacks of Natural Skincare

-What Dermatologists Want You to Know About “Natural” Skin Care
+What Dermatologists Want You to Know About “Natural” Skincare

 Dermatologists are always on the lookout for new, innovative skincare products.
 And while many of these products use harsh chemicals and artificial ingredients, there’s a growing trend among dermatologists to recommend natural skincare remedies.
 In our research, the below three points are often made by dermatologists.